If you're visiting this page for info about the Bigger Better Bottle Bill, thanks! Just scan down this page past the cycling news.

 Delaware County, New York, in the foothills of the Western Catskills, is great cycling country.
 It's beautiful (as you see, that's an understatement) and the roads are generally in pretty nice shape, with lots of inviting bends that open up into new and lovely vistas.
 There's water everywhere - a brook or river along nearly every road, plus a couple of long, serpentine reservoirs for good measure.
 There's a refreshing lack of heavy auto traffic - the area as a whole is sparsely populated - and the air is noticeably cleaner & great-smelling.
 There are hills aplenty to challenge you, but flatter routes are easy enough to plan, especially around the reservoirs.

-Cinder Track Bicycles, a cycle & repair shop in nearby Livingston Manor, to keep your ride going strong and provide whatever you may have forgotten to bring.
+Then factor in a great little gourmet/natural foods store (that would be us) to keep you fueled, and Cinder Track Bicycles, a cycle & repair shop in nearby Livingston Manor, to keep your ride going strong and provide whatever you may have forgotten to bring.
 Or, heck, make their day and forget some stuff on purpose.
 The bike shop team leads rides most summer and fall weekends.
 There are B&Bs in every little town, and plenty of campgrounds, both private and New York State-run, if you like roughing it.
 Want details?
 Check Cinder Track's site and/or e-mail us.

 Area resources include: